-Blast: Otherwise has been together in some form for almost a decade now.
-How did the band first begin their musical journey?
+Blast Magazine: Otherwise has been together in some form for almost a decade now.
+How did the band first form?

-Blast: “Soldiers” has become an increasingly popular song.
-How does it feel to have people know all the lyrics and sing the words with you at your shows?
+Blast Magazine: Your song, “Soldiers,” has become increasingly popular.
+How does it feel to have people know the lyrics and sing the words with you at your shows?

 Gainsford: It feels great.
 We wrote the song in our garage when we were unsigned and we never thought that anyone would ever hear it.
 It’s a really special experience for us because we know where that song has come from and what it has become now to both the fans and us.
 We close with that song every show because of how significant it is to us.